The64thGamer/cheeseepedia/content/1oi0v3r4fcpl2sx6/content.md

 ## History

-The TV would be installed mostly with the {{< wiki-link "SPT 1990's Remodel Program" >}} starting around 1991 into former Pizza Time Theatre's that had a Lounge area.
-The Velocitor would later be refereced directly in the {{< wiki-link "Don't Stop Thinking About Tomorrow" >}} show in April of 1995.
-The TVs would last until the 2000's, where the final location to use it was {{< wiki-link "Simi Valley, CA (71 Tierra Rejada Rd)" >}}, which closed in May of 2008.
+The TV would be installed mostly with the [SPT 1990's Remodel Program] starting around 1991 into former Pizza Time Theatre's that had a Lounge area.
+The Velocitor would later be refereced directly in the [Don't Stop Thinking About Tomorrow] show in April of 1995.
+The TVs would last until the 2000's, where the final location to use it was [Simi Valley, CA (71 Tierra Rejada Rd)], which closed in May of 2008.